-Chrysta adds lardons to her pancakes for extra texture and a burst of salty flavor.
+Chrysta adds lardons to her pumpkin spice buttermilk pancakes for extra texture and a burst of salty flavor.
 Lardons are just small strips of slab bacon.
 (Cbrysta makes hers with slices of thick-cut bacon to simplify.)

 By cutting the bacon into batons, you can more easily achieve perfect crispness while maintaining juiciness in the meat.
 Many culinary experts consider lardons to be far superior to strips of bacon.
 They’re commonly used in salads but we love how Chrysta uses them here to add a sexy crunch to her pumpkin spice pancakes.